I am in a crisis. I am thinking about suicide. Where can I go for help?

 NAMI does not maintain listings of individual treatment facilities or other housing providers.
 NAMI State offices and Local Affiliates may be able to offer some suggestions.

 In addition, you may wish to contact the local office of the Department of Housing and Urban Development (HUD).
-They can provide you with information on the Section 811 Program providing supportive housing for persons living with disabilities.
+They can provide you with information on the Housing Choice Voucher (formerly called Section 811) Program.
+Ask about how to access a Housing Choice Voucher.

-Where can I go for resocialization purposes or for rehabilitation services?
+Where can I go for socialization purposes or for rehabilitation services?

 The National Mental Health Information Center of the Center for Mental Health Services (CMHS) has an online, searchable database of facilities and services in each state.